jonathan4501/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/LibraryProject/README.md

-This is a Django prject.
+This is a Django project.